ChainSafe/blst-ts/doc/building.md

 ## `node-gyp`

-`node-gyp` is not known for being the most friendly build tool but there are a few tips here that will help make life easier when working with it.
+`node-gyp` is not known for being the most friendly build tool, but there are a few tips here that will help make life easier when working with it.
 It is a wrapper around `make` and will help to scaffold the files necessary (like `Makefile`'s) for compilation.

 It builds both `Release` and `Debug` builds and that can be controlled with the `--debug` flag when running the `configure`, `build` or `rebuild` commands.